vedmack/feedback_me/README.md

   - 4 different possible locations to place the widget
   - RTL support
   - Uses ajax post to send data to server ('name', 'message' and 'email' parameters will be send to your servlet/php file etc...)
+  - Ability to send additional params to server (csrf token / logged in user_name / etc`)
   - All labels are customizable
   - Customizable placeholder (HTML5) for all input fields
   - Optional required attribute (HTML5) for all input fields with homegrown validation